Fifteen minutes sounds too short to matter. It is not β if you understand what 15 minutes at the right biological moment actually does to your body.

 - Months 4+: Replace standard push-ups with diamond push-ups; replace bilateral glute bridges with single-leg glute bridges; replace jumping jacks with high-knees or burpee-modified alternatives

 The Garber et al. ACSM guidelines (PMID 21694556) recommend progressive overload as a universal principle of exercise prescription regardless of session length.
-The progression structure above satisfies this principle within the 15-minute constraint.
+The progression structure above satisfies this principle within the 15-minute constraint, without requiring additional equipment or time.
+A two-second pause at the bottom of a squat is neurologically equivalent to adding roughly 20% load to a shorter-tempo squat β a meaningful progression that costs zero additional minutes.

 Integrating the 15-Minute Session into a Complete Weekly Plan

 Fifteen minutes every morning is not a complete fitness program β but it is a powerful foundation.
 The WHO 2020 guidelines (Bull et al., PMID 33239350) recommend 150β300 minutes of moderate-intensity or 75β150 minutes of vigorous-intensity aerobic activity per week.
-A daily 15-minute morning session (7 Γ 15 = 105 minutes) at moderate-to-vigorous intensity approaches the lower bound of the vigorous recommendation.
+A daily 15-minute morning session (7 Γ 15 = 105 minutes) at moderate-to-vigorous intensity approaches the lower bound of the vigorous recommendation, and combined with normal daily walking (commute, errands, stair-climbing), most people clear the weekly target without any longer sessions at all.